How can a wildlife internship in Africa help you get a conservation job?

 2) Education

-Many people looking for a job in conservation have a high level of education.
-The Conservation Careers website reports that 19% of applicants have a doctorate degree.Â
+Many people looking for a job in conservation need to have at least a degree in a conservation-related field, such as biology, ecology, natural resource management etc. The Conservation Careers website reports that 19% of applicants have a doctorate degree.

-Getting a qualification isn’t essential, but it can definitely give you a leg up in landing the job.
+While getting a qualification – especially a doctorate – isn’t essential, having some tertiary education in the field will definitely give you a leg up in landing the job.

 3) Practical experience

-As well as hands-on experience, you’ll also be able to get a taste of what it’s like to work in wildlife conservation.
+As well as getting hands-on experience, you’ll also be able to get a taste of what it’s like to work in wildlife conservation.
 You’ll build your resume and develop your network as you get to know people working in the field.
 If you put your heart into it, an internship could launch your conservation career.

 Work with wildlife sustainably and ethically